 New York—July 13, 2013

-“The results at this time are encouraging,” said lead author of the study Scott Rodeo, M.D., orthopedic surgeon and co-chief of the sports medicine and shoulder service at Hospital for Special Surgery, in New York City.
+“The results at this time are encouraging,” said lead author of the study Scott Rodeo, M.D., orthopedic surgeon and co-chief of the Sports Medicine Service at Hospital for Special Surgery, in New York City.
 “De Novo NT compares favorably to our existing techniques, given that it is easy to do and involves a one step procedure.
 We are cautiously optimistic.
 It clearly regenerates tissue, but we need further long-term followup.”

 The smooth, white tissue covering the ends of bones where they come together to form joints is called articular cartilage.
 In the knee, this cartilage can be damaged by a traumatic sports accident, a bad fall, or normal wear and tear in active individuals.
 Articular cartilage lesions can cause pain and lead to osteoarthritis.
 “Articular cartilage injuries to the knee are fairly common, and they are hard to treat,” said Dr. Rodeo.
 “Cartilage has no capacity to heal spontaneously, and cartilage lesions over time can get progressively larger.”